marcostoll/processwire-template-twig-replace/README.md

 List the names of the magic ProcessWire fuel variables (page, pages, config, session, input, user).
 See [ProcessWire API Variables](http://processwire.com/api/variables/) for further details.

+2. Don't render these templates with twig
+A list of templates (i.e admin or Formbuilder templates) that shouldn't be rendered with twig.

 2. Enable Twig Cache
 Activate the cache option for storing compiled Twig templates.
 Speeds up your template rendering.
 Maybe deactivated when in developing mode.